 A classic gift is a bottle of wine or a bottle of bourbon, but be sure that your boss indulges in the occasional glass of vino or spirits before purchasing liquor.

 "The best gifts are something that speaks to your boss's interests.
-Ideas include a jersey or hat of a favorite sports team, a donation to a charity your boss cares about, a nice mug with a gourmet tea for the tea drinker, or a box of fine chocolates," Clise said.
+Ideas include a jersey or hat of a favorite sports team, a donation to a charity your boss cares about, a nice mug with a gourmet tea for the tea drinker, or a box of fine chocolates," said Arden Clise, president of Clise Etiquette.

 Other options include a small item for their desk, such as a frame or pen holder, or an accessory for their electronic devices.
 Avoid gag gifts, because the risk is too high that you might offend.